[WHO WE ARE]

 [Brief Biographies of Board Members]

-Chie Murakami, Founder & Director General, Diamonds for Peace (Japan)
+Chie Murakami, Founder & Executive Director

 M.A.
 International Development Studies: The George Washington University, USA